 Churn out low effort and low quality designs

 So what do we mean by low effort designs?
-Here’s what makes a design appear low effort, and possibly low quality:
+Here’s what makes a design appear low effort, and sometimes even low quality:

 - Text content is used lazily.
 This often means sprinkling the design with the default ‘add text’ box, or using ‘lipsum lorem’ content instead of meaningful text.
 This is a blatantly lazy move, which makes a template look bad, and your credibility as a designer drops.

 - Unnecessarily adding premium stock content (by Getty Images) in your template.
 Adding the Getty Images watermark on your template provides no advantage, whether financially or otherwise.
 It does make your template unattractive compared to the other, cleaner templates in the gallery.
-Premium stock content should only be used to enhance the template’s look.
+Premium stock content should only be used to enhance the template’s look and as a last resort.
+We recommend browsing our free stock resources first.

 Here are some good high quality templates shown beside a low quality version.
 Make sure your templates have a fuller look like the ones shown on the left.